Tires are what keep You grounded to the road surface. What this means is good (new) Tires give You 100% traction between

 - Another Premature Tire Wear Situation here.
 Keep in mind and I have certainly done this on occasion.
 My Car – My Truck.
 Your Car – Your Truck.
 Maybe just has a LITTLE Performance work done on the Engine.
 I myself just had to try out the response of the Tires to the Road Surface.
-Only way to get a true evaluation of this event was through the Acceleration Factor of the Gas Peddle approaching the floor boards at rapid speed.
+Only way to get a true evaluation of this event was through the Acceleration Factor of the Gas Peddle approaching the floorboards at rapid speed.
 Does this in any way bring on memories for all reading here?
 The end result, Blue Smoke from burning rubber Tires.
-Yeah! big smile on face here.
+Yeah! big smile on the face here.
 Yeah!
 Premature Tire Wear Here.

 - Do’s To Prevent Premature Tire Wear.
 You and I can’t prevent all Tire Wear issues.
 What one can do as an owner/driver of your vehicle is to Adjust one’s Driving Habits.
 You know things like Heavy Accelerating from a stop | Hard Fast Braking | Cornering at High Speeds instead of what the posted speed limit sign has written on it.
 Constantly Monitor and Maintain Proper Tire Pressure.
 Rotate your Tires every 10,000 miles intervals, more if You are doing heavy hauling,